 |k||Save||Creates the activity profile.|

-1 Code42 server version 6.5 made small improvements to the labels on fields.
+1 Code42 server version 6.5 made small updates to these text labels.
 The functionality did not change.

 To view the Add User screen: